devrafaelantunes/duck_duck_goose/README.md

 > **Inspired by Raft**
 DuckDuckGoose's leader election and node role management are inspired by the Raft consensus algorithm, which is renowned for its simplicity and effectiveness in managing distributed systems.
 The Raft algorithm provides a framework to ensure that leadership is democratically elected and that data consistency is maintained across all nodes.
 In DuckDuckGoose, we've adapted these principles to fit a lighter and more specific use case: dynamically managing node roles within a resilient cluster.

+> **Custom Implementation of Raft-Style Election** Instead of relying on existing third-party libraries for node election and management, we opted to design and implement a custom solution based on a Raft-styled consensus protocol.
+This decision was driven by two key factors:

+- **Scalability and Customization:** A custom solution offers greater scalability and customization.
+It allows us to design the election process precisely to our system's needs, not to mention that we can maintain complete control over our codebase, reducing reliance on external libraries.
+- **Learning and Demonstration:** Implementing my own version of the Raft algorithm provided a great learning experience and a chance to demonstrate my capability to translate complex distributed system theories into practical, simple but working software.

 > **Choosing Cowboy over Phoenix**
 For the HTTP server component, we chose to use Cowboy, a small, fast, and modular HTTP server, over more extensive frameworks like Phoenix.
 This decision was driven by the following considerations: